DaveMielke/NBP/b2g/ui/doc/navigation.rst

   as needed, such that all of the text is presented.
 When it reaches the start of the text, it moves to the start of the previous screen element.

-Repeatedly pressing the Forward key, therefore, reads through all of the text on the screen because it reads through all of the text associated with the current screen element before moving to the next one.
-Repeatedly pressing the Backward key, however, pans to the left through the text associated with the current screen element, but, from then on, moves directly to the start of each successive preceding screen element.
+Repeatedly pressing Forward, therefore, reads through all of the text on the screen because it reads through all of the text associated with the current screen element before moving to the next one.
+Repeatedly pressing Backward, however, pans to the left through the text associated with the current screen element, but, from then on, moves directly to the start of each successive preceding screen element.